 Trusts for Tax Savings and Estate Planning

 TrustCounsel’s North Carolina, New York, Florida and Tennessee estate planning lawyers help form and administer trusts so that individuals can save taxes and protect their assets.
 Tax-saving trusts are important tools in estate planning that grant unique advantages to protect assets.
-Our estate planning lawyers provide a brief outline of a couple of types of trusts and the tax savings they offer below:
+In addition to gun trusts, North Carolina pet trusts and Medicaid trusts, our estate planning lawyers provide a brief outline of a couple of types of trusts and the tax savings they offer below:

 Irrevocable Life Insurance Trust

 Life insurance is a special asset in that it serves diverse functions in a tax-favored environment.
 Life insurance proceeds are received income tax-free and, if properly owned by an Irrevocable Life Insurance Trust (ILIT), life insurance proceeds can also be received free of estate tax.

 An Irrevocable Life Insurance Trust is one of the most popular wealth planning devices.
 It is a trust designed to own life insurance policies.
 You gift funds to the trust periodically and the trustee uses the funds to pay premiums on the life insurance policy.
 Additional benefits of ILITs:

 - Accumulate assets outside the client's taxable estate

 - Protect assets from creditor claims